Djokovic in draw as decision looms

 Britain's former world number one Andy Murray was drawn against 21st seed Nikoloz Basilashvili - a day after beating the Georgian to reach the Sydney quarter-finals.

-British men's number one Cameron Norrie, seeded 12th, faces talented American Sebastian Korda, while Dan Evans plays Belgium's David Goffin.
+British men's number one Cameron Norrie, seeded 12th, faces talented American Sebastian Korda, while 24th seed Dan Evans plays Belgium's David Goffin.

 Heather Watson, who is the only other British woman to have directly qualified for the main draw, takes on Egypt's Mayar Sherif.